kubernetes/website/docs/concepts/services-networking/networkpolicies.md

 ## Prerequisites

-You must enable the `extensions/v1beta1/networkpolicies` runtime config in your apiserver to enable this resource.

-You must also be using a networking solution which supports `NetworkPolicy` - simply creating the resource without a controller to implement it will have no effect.
+Network policies are implemented by the network plugin, so you must be using a networking solution which supports `NetworkPolicy` - simply creating the resource without a controller to implement it will have no effect.

 ## Configuring Namespace Isolation